I-am-abdulazeez/stunk-docs/docs/useComputed.md

 ## Why Use `useComputed`?

-✅ Multi-Chunk Computation – Easily derive values from multiple Chunks.
+✅ **Multi-Chunk Computation** → Easily derive values from multiple Chunks.
-✅ Automatic Reactivity – Updates when any dependency changes.
+✅ **Automatic Reactivity** → Updates when any dependency changes.
-✅ Optimized Performance – Uses memoization to prevent unnecessary re-renders.
+✅ **Optimized Performance** → Uses memoization to prevent unnecessary re-renders.
-✅ Simplified API – No need to manually subscribe to multiple chunks.
+✅ **Simplified API** → No need to manually subscribe to multiple chunks.

 ## 🚀 Conclusion